clarityai-eng/codeartifact-gradle-plugin/README.md

 ### Advanced Usage

-If you need a concrete profile for AWS authentication you have 3 options:
+If you need a concrete profile for AWS authentication you have 3 different options:

-#### Add the profile name to the repository url as a query param:
+#### 1 - Add the profile name to the repository url as a query param:

 ```
 repositories {